Connect via Driver¶

 mapReducedo not impact them.

-We still recommend using MongoDB 4.4-series drivers with MongoDB 4.4 to utilize newer database features and better prepare for future version upgrades.
+We recommend using MongoDB 4.4-series drivers with MongoDB 4.4 to use newer database features and prepare for future version upgrades.

-Clients must support TLS to connect to an Atlas cluster.
+Clients must support TLS to connect to an Atlas database deployment.

 Clients must support the SNI TLS extension to